3barroso/fips_lookup/README.md

 # FipsLookup

+## Overview

-Welcome!
-This gem functions as a lookup that can be used to identify county and state FIPS codes.
+FipsLookup is a gem that functions as a lookup used to identify county and state FIPS codes.

 What are FIPS codes?
 The United States Federal Communications Commission (FCC) [says:](https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt)